alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 $CTA

 Also check the import rules of the country you’re exporting to.
-Talk to your importer or get help with overseas customs rules.
+Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html)

 $CTA